storj/docs/app/(docs)/object-mount/user-guides/tips/page.md

 % * Writing to object storage, if the task requires many randomly-placed writes during an upload.
 For example, for a large mp4 file being written with the flags ``-movflags +faststart``.

 % * Reading from object storage, a complex filterchain where multiple subtitle streams are being read from the same input file.
 (This will be improved soon!
-Be the first to find out by contacting `supportdcs@storj.io <mailto:supportdcs@storj.io>`_)
+Be the first to find out by contacting [supportdcs@storj.io](mailto:supportdcs@storj.io>)

 % * Reading from object storage, files that contain title screen and extra credit scenes can be slow to start.

 ### sudo with Direct Interception

-Using {ref}`Direct Interception <user-guide-direct-interception>` (including when using the Object Mount CLI) requires the `LD_PRELOAD` environment variable to be set and maintained for all executed child processes.
+Using [Direct Interception](user-guide-direct-interception) (including when using the Object Mount CLI) requires the `LD_PRELOAD` environment variable to be set and maintained for all executed child processes.
 Since `sudo` usage by default does not preserve the environment variables set, the following requirements apply:

 - `sudo` needs to be run with `--preserve-env` to preserve `CUNO_OPTIONS`
 - `sudo` needs to launch a child shell that will then run the command, so that the `LD_PRELOAD` environment variable can be set before running the command to be intercepted.